tjohann/a20_sdk/README.md

 Bananapi-Pro
 ------------

-I use this device as an audio/video stream server.
-Therefore it's connected to my television and my audio amplifier.
-It also provide a home cloud via Nextcloud (https://nextcloud.com/install/).
+I use this device as my internal void-linux package server.
+It also acts a an intermediate git server for playground stuff.

 Addtional Hardware connected:

-    500GByte Harddisk for data storage
+    500 GByte Harddisk for data storage

 Additional mount points (host):